 The MIDI Program Change Commands can change the sound/voice in a MIDI sound module/synthesiser.
 There are 4 momentary action switch inputs which can work in parallel with momentary action foot-pedals.
 An advantage of using Program Change data is that you can interface with a lot of MIDI controlled effects units.
 The 4 switches can increment/decrement the Program Change value, from 1 to 128, in steps of +1, -1, +10 or -10.
+Note that this unit operates via the MIDI IN and OUT sockets only and not through the USB connection.

 The MIDI signal is also looped from the MIDI IN socket to the MIDI OUT socket so data can be looped through a number of other MIDI units.Operation: